 Practically any laptop can be protected using USB-analogs of smart cards.
 The USB stick can store not only the password but also security certificates and digital signatures.

 Smart cards and USB keys are difficult to counterfeit, but they can be stolen.
 To prevent attackers, access your data using a stolen card, a PIN code request can be enabled.
 To enter it, some laptop models are equipped with a special security panel.

-A simple (for the user) and at the same time, a reliable method of protection is a fingerprint scanner.
+A simple (for the user) and at the same time, reliable method of protection is a fingerprint scanner.
 Some laptop manufacturers (IBM, ASUS, Samsung) build them into their models.
 The fingerprint works like a regular password when booting the system or when encrypting data.